xyla02/UoM-ERP/README.md

 The aim of this project is to assess the impact of the **American Civil Liberties Union (ACLU)** of Illinois' settlement with the Chicago Police Department regarding **stop-and-frisk practices** on the total number of force incidents in Chicago, specifically those classified as **high-intensity force incidents**.

+## Context

+The effect of the ACLU period is interwined with the effect of other interventions such as the NYPD lawsuit took place in 2012-06-17, and the police investigation 2017-01-01.
+In order to assess the impact of the ACLU period, several effect is assessed:
+- The NYPD lawsuit period effect.
+- The Combined effect of the NYPD lawsuit period and the ACLU period.
+- The additional effect of the ACLU period after the NYPD lawsuit period.

 ## Data

 The data for this project was provided by **[insert data source]**.
 It includes the records of police force incidents in Chicago from 2004 till 2020.